-Now that you have found out more information about some of these bold, visionary and exceptional men and women, come up with a list of three questions that you would like to ask them if you could interview them in real life.
+Now that you have found out more information about some of these bold and visionary Women, come up with a list of three questions that you would like to ask them if you could interview them in real life.
 Keep hold of your list - it might come in handy...